Smooth and yellow-seeded peas are dominant over wrinkled and gree... | Channels for Pearson+

 2. Mendel's Laws of Inheritance Probability and Genetics

 Smooth and yellow-seeded peas are dominant over wrinkled and green-seeded peas.
-If we cross a smooth (RR) and yellow-seeded (Yy) pea with a wrinkled (rr) and green-seeded (yy) pea, what are the two resulting genotypes of the offspring?
+If we cross a smooth (Rr) and green-seeded (yy) pea with a round (Rr) and yellow-seeded (Yy) pea, what is the probability of producing smooth-seeded peas?

 Smooth and yellow-seeded peas are dominant over wrinkled and green-seeded peas.
-If we cross a smooth (RR) and yellow-seeded (Yy) pea with a wrinkled (rr) and green-seeded (yy) pea, what are the two resulting genotypes of the offspring?
+If we cross a smooth (Rr) and green-seeded (yy) pea with a round (Rr) and yellow-seeded (Yy) pea, what is the probability of producing smooth-seeded peas?

 ANSWERS OPTIONS